mdcge/mount-charles/README.md

 1. Size: this corresponds to the edge length of the simulation cube.
 Particle [interaction](#interactions) and [propagation](#propagation) is only calculated inside this volume.
 For simplicity, the volume is taken to be made of liquid water.
 2. Radiation length: the radiation length of the detector material, used in the scattering calculations of muons and electrons.
 3. Light yield: the light yield of the detector material.
 This is the conversion factor between the energy deposited in the scintillator and the number of scintillation photons produced.
+4. Refractive index: the refractive index of the material.
+This dictates the speed of photon in the material, given by $v = c/n$.

 ## Particle
 A particle is made of these components: